fpereiro/recalc/readme.md

 Notice that if `x` was passed, extra arguments will be those starting with index 3 (fourth element and above), while if `x` wasn't passed, extra arguments will be those starting with index 2 (third element and above).

 We define a local variable `from` and set it to either `x.responder.id/x.from` (if `x.responder` is present) or `x.from`, only if `x` is present.
 If present, this will represent the id of a previous responder (or a previous event) that is calling the current event.
-If `x.responder` is present, `x.responder.id` will be defined, and so will be `x.from` (since a listener can only be matched by an event, and events always have `ids`).
+If `x.responder` is present, `x.responder.id` will be defined, and so will be `x.from` (since a responder can only be matched by an event, and events always have `ids`).

 ```javascript
          var from = x ? (x.responder ? (x.responder.id + '/' + x.from) : x.from) : undefined;